fouric/lightning-cd/README.md

  - Space toggles the mode between search and normal
  - Semicolon quits Lightning
  - Single quote "does the right thing" on either the selected file or the first matching file
+ - Double quote refreshes the file list

 Search keybindings:
- - Letters are converted to lowercase, and along with period are valid search characters
+ - Letters are converted to lowercase, and along with period and numbers are valid search characters
- - Enter opens the first file that matches the search buffer
  - Dash removes a character from the search buffer

 Normal keybindings: